dayanand-r/workforce-absenteeism-dashboard/README.md

 - Generates automated risk categorization and recommended actions
 - Includes a strategic intervention framework to reduce absenteeism

+**What started as a simple data request evolved through three iterative phases:**
+- **Phase 1:** Core dashboard with Power Query automation and UPA% tracking
+- **Phase 2:** Bradford Factor risk scoring engine added when new requirements emerged
+- **Phase 3:** Tenure-based DOJ analysis for deeper workforce insights

-**What started as a simple data request became an official project** — adopted by the team for ongoing workforce analytics and absenteeism reduction.
+The project was ultimately **adopted as an official team initiative** for ongoing workforce analytics and absenteeism reduction.

 ---